 Projects that work well with good outcomes are more likely to capture the eye of funders.
 Good outcomes included: tangible benefits produced for the neighborhood, and increased organizational capacity to do more.
 Combining these two outcomes intentionally became the core of I call The Mittenthal Principle, named after the President of the Arizona Community Foundations, one of the pioneer participants.

-This publication shows the power of evaluation to bring an experimental effort to scale.
+Supporting Low-Income Neighborhood Organizations: A Guide For Community Foundations (affectionately known as “SLINO” by its users) shows the power of evaluation to bring an experimental effort to scale.
 It may in fact be the best-known case in the field of philanthropy, certainly among community foundations, setting the stage for a second round of grantmaking, many other initiatives involving community foundations, and a free-standing organization of alums and other interested entities, Grassroots Grantmakers, which actively continues the legacy of this 30-year old program to this day.
 One of its publications presents the history, achievements, and legacy of this fusion of neighborhood interests with community foundation capabilities.
 Another presents a Short Course on Grassroots Grantmaking.

 Originally appeared: Publication of Rainbow Research, Inc.